OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

                      LOCATION="west-europe"
     ]

-OpenNebula will use the first portion (from NAME to NIC) in the above template when the VM is scheduled to a local virtualization node, and the PUBLIC_CLOUD section of TYPE="AZURE" when the VM is scheduled to an Azure node (ie, when the VM is going to be launched in Azure).
+OpenNebula will use the first portion (from NAME to NIC) in the above template when the VM is scheduled to a local virtualization node, and the PUBLIC_CLOUD section of TYPE="AZURE" when the VM is scheduled to an Azure node (i.e. when the VM is going to be launched in Azure).

 Testing
 ================================================================================